 The best place to buy index ETFs is at a discount brokerage.
 Also known as an “online broker,” it’s a great option for DIY investors who feel confident building their own portfolio and don’t want to pay the high fees attached to actively managed funds.
 Our top choice is Questrade, where Young & Thrifty readers can get started with $50 in free trades.
 With no annual fees or fees for purchasing ETFs, you can essentially build an ETF portfolio for $0, making Questrade one of the lowest cost options out there.
 Use a screener to find all the index mutual funds and ETFs that are available to you through your favourite platform.

-If the DIY route is intimidating and you're not ready to pick stocks yet, you can invest in stocks with the help of a robo-advisor.
+If the DIY route is intimidating and you’re not ready to pick stocks yet, you can invest in stocks with the help of a robo-advisor.
 Robo advisors will automatically create a diversified, balanced portfolio based on your individual preferences, like time horizon and risk tolerance.
 Plus, they offer fees much lower than a bank or brokerage — saving you even more money in the long-run.
 If you want to compare robo advisors in Canada head-to-head, read our Complete Guide to the Best Robo Advisors in Canada.
-But here's the short story: with its low fees, easy-to-use platform, and excellent customer service, Wealthsimple is our top choice for the best robo advisor in Canada.
+But here’s the short story: with its low fees, easy-to-use platform, and excellent customer service, Wealthsimple is our top choice for the best robo advisor in Canada.
 As a perk, for a limited time, Young & Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.